This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 If you follow this guide with patience, consistency and dedication, I can guarantee you’ll take both your puppy and yourself from complete beginners to house training aces as quickly and stress free as possible.

 QUICK TIP: To help reduce the number of accidents in your house you want to be sure you thoroughly remove the smell of urine.
-We recommend an enzymatic cleaner like Rocco & Roxie Stain and Odor Remover.
+We recommend an enzymatic cleaner like Puppy In Training Stain & Odor Eliminator.

 Contents & Quick Navigation